underscoreio/underscoreio/src/_posts/2017-01-17-finch-functional-web-development.md

 > Finch is a thin layer of purely functional basic blocks atop of Finagle for building composable HTTP APIs.
 > Its mission is to provide the developers simple and robust HTTP primitives being as close as possible to the bare metal Finagle API.

 It can't be stated more clearly: Finch is about using functional programming to build HTTP APIs.
-If you are not interested in functional programming you should stop reading, as you are in the wrong blog ;)
+If you are not interested in functional programming you should stop reading, as you are in the wrong blog.

 Finch promotes a healthy separation between HTTP operations and the implementation of your services.
 Finch's aim is to manage all the IO in HTTP via a very thin layer that you create, a set of request endpoints that will cover all the HTTP IO in your server.
 It being a simple and composable layer also means that it will be easy to modify as your API evolves or, if it comes to that, it will be easily replaced by another library or framework.